HealthSamurai/fhir-fuse/DOCKER.md

 ### Volume Mounting
 The FUSE filesystem is mounted at `/mnt/fhir` inside the container and bind-mounted to `./mnt` on the host with `rshared` propagation to ensure the mount is visible on the host.

+**Key Point:** The `bind-propagation=rshared` setting is crucial - it makes the FUSE mount inside the container visible on the host machine.
+Without this, files would only be accessible inside the container.

+See [MOUNT_PROPAGATION.md](MOUNT_PROPAGATION.md) for detailed explanation.

 ## Usage

 ### Prerequisites